 In Prospect you can navigate through spaces differently based on which headset you are using and the materiality of your model.

-- Automatic Fade: Doors will automatically fade within Prospect as you approach them.
-The geometry must be on a layer named “Door” to work.
+Automatic Fade: Doors will automatically fade within Prospect as you teleport through them.
+The geometry must be on a layer named “Door”, "doors", "A-Door", etc to work.

 Windows & Glass